-Pedro has started a new challenge in life and challenge always corresponds to change, which is always lively.
+Pedro has started a new challenge in life.
+Challenge always corresponds to change, which is always lively.

 Dinesh Priyankara has a cool blogpost about TABLE Type and MERGE Statement.

 How exactly secure is ClouSE for MySQL, the first secure database in the cloud?
-Am I protected against standard application level security attacks or even accidental admin mistakes?
+Are we protected against standard application level security attacks or even accidental admin mistakes?
 Artem Livshits answers.

-MySQL as a Key Value Store (KVS) is always intriguing and Andres Karlsson has shared his experience.
+MySQL as a Key Value Store (KVS) is always intriguing.
+Andres Karlsson shares his experience.

 Sean Hull mentions five things you overlook normally with MySQL dumps.